-Re: 2017/2018 Inspection Report 1-1-F6G0C
+Re: 2018/2019 Inspection Report 1-JFNUS

-Wiarton Drinking Water System Drinking Water Licence # 094-102
+Wiarton Drinking Water System

-Drinking Water Works Permit 094-202, Issue # 2
+Drinking Water Licence # 094-102

-The enclosed report documents findings of the inspection that was performed on February 6, 2018.
+Drinking Water Works Permit 094-202

+The enclosed report documents findings of the inspection that was performed at the Saugeen shores DWS.
 Two sections of the report, namely "Actions Required" and "Recommended Actions", specify due dates for the submission of information or plans to my attention.